Abhay2412/CPSC481FinalProject/README.md

 ## Project Description
 The bus ticketing system will cater to a diverse user base, spanning various ages, ethnicities, and backgrounds.
 Given this diversity, the system is designed to be intuitive, user-friendly, and accessible even to those unfamiliar with such interfaces.
 Emphasis is placed on simplicity, ensuring the system is usable even by non-English speakers.

+## Deliverables
+Readme.md: Can be found in the root level of the project CPSC 481 Bus Ticketing Kiosk Final Portfolio-Group 01.pdf: Can also be found in the root level of the project All other previous written deliverables: Can be found in the Reports folder in the root level of the project CPSC 481 Final Project Video Demo-Group 01.mp4: The demo video can also be found in the root level of the project.

 ## Recommneded Screen Size/Resolution
 The recommended screen size is 24 inch monitor screen size and the screen resolution is 1920 x 1080.
 The application is intended not be responsive for smaller screen sizes.